mamuz/MamuzContact/README.md

 ## Domain

- - This module provides a simple contact form.
+ - This module provides a contact form.
  - Submitted contact requests will persist in a database.
- - To force submit by humans captcha is provided.
+ - To force submit by humans captcha support is provided.
  - Contact Form is rendered by twitter-bootstrap viewhelper.

 ## Installation